⚠️ The behavior of Microsoft calendar synchronization is changing, and main user actions are required by 31 August – Read more

 Get-MailboxDatabase | Add-ADPermission -User "Sync Delegate" -ExtendedRights ms-Exch-EPI-May-Impersonate -InheritanceType All

-• Create management scope for impersonation user with mailbox recipient filter
+2. Create management scope for the delegate user with mailbox recipient filter

-• Grant that user impersonation role for the management scope
+3. Grant that user Impersonation role for the management scope

 <OrganizationalUnitIdParameter> <Fqdn> <serviceAccount> <scopename> <recipientFilter> <impersonationAssignmentName> <ApplicationImpersonation>